 ‘In the EYFS the children’s personal and emotional development is excellent and children work very well together sharing happily and taking turns.’

 As the boys move into the Senior part of the School, Year 3 and 4 boys are still cared for by a Class Teacher supported by a Teaching Assistant.
-There is a Head of Year 3 and 4 responsible for the boys’ welfare and development.
+There is a Head of the Early Senior Department (Years 3 and 4) responsible for the boys’ welfare and development.

 In Year 5 the boys are taught entirely by subject specialists.
 They are taught in two classes, but are split into 4 tutor groups with a Head of Year who oversees the boys’ pastoral well-being.